med0x2e/genxlm/README.md

 ---
 Generate a simple JS using ``go run genXLM.go -sh shellcode.bin -wsh js`` and have a look at the generated js code "self-descriptive".

-Check calc.hta, calc.js for examples. shellcode was generated using msvenom.
+Check calc.hta, calc.js for examples. shellcode was generated using msfvenom.

 ### References:
 ---